gladly-team/next-firebase-auth/README.md

 ## When (Not) to Use this Package

-**This package will likely be helpful** if you're using Firebase authentication and expect to use server-side rendering—especially if you need access to Firebase ID tokens on the server side.

 Depending on your app's needs, other approaches might work better for you.

 **If your app only uses static pages** or doesn't need the Firebase user for SSR, use the Firebase JS SDK directly to load the user on the client side.